-- Get a little fitter moderate exercise such as walking will improve your general physical fitness and aid your recovery - DO NOT smoke on the day of your procedure - Minimise alcohol consumption - Continue to take any medication which have been prescribed unless advised by your Surgeon to cease pre-operatively.
-Remember to let your Anaesthetist and Surgeon know what they are - Carefully follow the fasting instructions provided by your Surgeon or the Nurse who will complete your preadmission phone call before your surgery - Inform your Anaesthetist if you use recreational drugs as these may interact with the anaesthetic - If you have any concerns about your anaesthesia, make an appointment to see your Anaesthetist before admission to Chermside Day Hospital to obtain the answers you need.
+- Improving your fitness moderate exercise such as walking will improve your general physical fitness and aid your recovery - DO NOT smoke on the day of your procedure - Minimise alcohol consumption - Continue to take any medication which have been prescribed unless advised by your surgeon to cease pre-operatively.
+Remember to let your anaesthetist and surgeon know what they are - Carefully follow the fasting instructions provided by your surgeon or the nurse who will complete your preadmission phone call before your surgery - Inform your anaesthetist if you use recreational drugs as these may interact with the anaesthetic - If you have any concerns about your anaesthesia, make an appointment to see your anaesthetist before admission to Ballarat Day Procedure Centre to obtain the answers you need.